jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

     ./setupPythonTdd.sh the_greatest_application

-This is one of the advantages of programming, we can take a series of steps and make them a one line command which the computer does on our behalf
+This is one of the advantages of programming, we can take a series of steps and make them a one line command which the computer does on our behalf.
+Happy Trails!